cardputer-dev/cardputer-site/docs/get-started.md

 ## Technical Details

-Have a look at..
+Find these by looking at..
 - the [ESP32-S3FN8 datasheet][s3datasheet]
 - the Cardputer listing on the [M5Stack website][cardputer-shop]
-- this [repo][awesome-cardputer] that covers most things
+- this [awesome repo][awesome-cardputer] that covers most things

 ## Developing for the Cardputer